 If you are looking for information on how to become a Bowen practitioner or are looking for Bowen courses UK based, we have link(s) below to professionals’ Bowen websites, to enable you to learn this amazing technique.

-Fylde Coast Holistic Therapies is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and amazon.co.uk.
+Fylde Coast Holistic Therapies works with affiliate advertising programs to provide a means for our site to earn an income.
+This article contains affiliate links to products or websites we recommend.
+We are also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and Amazon.co.uk.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.